qualisys/paf-documentation/README.md

 - **Required QTM version**: Two or three digits separated by a period sign.
 The QTM version that is required for this package to work properly.
 Checked on install time.
 Must include major and minor version number and can optionally include build number too.
 - **Previous names**: A sequence of names that this package has had earlier in development.
 This is used only when checking if a project should be upgraded and allows for packages to be renamed without losing the project upgrade path.
 - **Encoding bytes**: It is used to handle special characters.
 Use `€€€€€`.
 Note that settings.paf has to be saved with ANSI encoding (Introduced in QTM 2022.1).
+- **Source**: Defines the url to the server QTM should connect to if online processing wants to be used.

 ### Types
 The structure of the types section is: